Get access to everything we publish when you sign up for Outside+ Join Today!.

 Reduced risk of falling

-Movement and exercise strengthens the muscle and skeletal system, so if an unexpected shift in balance happens, Dr. Holland says the body is better equipped to prevent itself from falling.
+Movement and exercise strengthen the muscle and skeletal system, so if an unexpected shift in balance happens, Dr. Holland says the body is better equipped to prevent itself from falling.

 Related: Cycle Your Way to Better Health